How to fix macOS Sonoma Bluetooth issues

 This is always a good place to start when you need to fix any problem, including times when Bluetooth keeps disconnecting on Sonoma or similar issues.
 When your Mac restarts, try again.

-2. Check for updates
+3. Check for updates

-3. Check your device is charged
+4. Check if your device is charged

-4. Turn it off and on again
+5. Turn Bluetooth off and on again

 Yep, that advice never gets too old.
-Call it power cycling if you like, but the principle is the same, turn your Bluetooth device off, then wait for a few seconds, and turn it on again.
+Call it power cycling if you like, but the principle is the same: turn your Bluetooth device off, then wait for a few seconds, and turn it on again.
 You can do the same with your Mac by clicking on Bluetooth in the menu bar, Control Center, or System Settings > Bluetooth and toggling the switch to off and then, after a few seconds, on again.

-5. Disconnect and reconnect
+6. Disconnect and reconnect your device

 There are a couple of options here.
 One is to disconnect the device and reconnect it; the other is to unpair it and then pair it again.
 To disconnect the device, click on Control Center, then Bluetooth.
 Click on the device to disconnect it, then click it again to connect it.
 You can do the same in System Settings > Bluetooth.
 Hover over the device and click Disconnect.
-Then hover over it again and click Connect.
+Then, hover over it again and click Connect.

 To unpair a device, click the ‘i’ next to it in System Settings > Bluetooth and select Forget this device.
-Then follow the instructions in the device’s manual to pair it again.
+Then, follow the instructions in the device’s manual to pair it again.

-6. Eliminate interference
+7. Eliminate interference

 If nothing so far has worked, the next step is to eliminate interference as a possible cause.
 Try each of the following: